- Search The Registry

 - Street Team Youth Programs

 Memorial Statue, (Lincoln University, MO)

 *On December 7–14, 1863, the 62nd Regiment of U.S. Colored Troops was organized.
 They were a Black infantry regiment in the Union Army during the American Civil War.
 It was re-designated from the First Missouri Regiment of Colored Infantry.
-The Regiment was organized at Benton Barracks, in St. Louis, Missouri, December 7–14, 1863.
-Attached to District of St. Louis, Mo., to January 1864.
-Designation changed to 62nd Regiment United States Colored Troops March 11, 1864.
+The Regiment was organized at Benton Barracks in St. Louis, Missouri, December 7–14, 1863, attached to the District of St. Louis, Mo., to January 1864.
+The designation changed to 62nd Regiment United States Colored Troops on March 11, 1864.

-Their last action of the war was duty at various points in Texas till March 1866.
-Ordered to St. Louis via New Orleans, La.
+Their last war action was duty at various points in Texas until March 1866.
+Ordered to St. Louis via New Orleans, LA.
 Mustered out March 31, 1866.
-One of the soldiers' most important achievements came at the end of the war.
-Between duties, and after the termination of hostilities, soldiers of the 62nd and 65th U.S. Colored Troops had been learning to read and write.
+One of the soldiers' most important achievements came at the war's end.
+Between duties and after the termination of hostilities, soldiers of the 62nd and 65th U.S. Colored Troops had been learning to read and write.

 In the Buffalo Soldiers tradition, the troops of these three regiments agreed they wished to continue their studies as civilians.
 The soldiers and their officers signed resolutions pledging to work to establish a school "for the special benefit of free blacks."
 Troops of the 62nd U.S.C.T. were energetic in working towards this goal, raising $4,000 to support the establishment of the planned educational institution.
 This effort eventually led to the opening of the Lincoln Institute (now Lincoln University) in Jefferson City, Missouri, on September 16, 1866.